GeekMahe/GeekMahe/README.md

 - 👋 Hi, I’m @GeekMahe
-- 👀 I’m interested in .NEt technologies.
+- 👀 I’m having 10+ years of experience in Microsoft Technologies especially into .NET Full Stack, MS Azure Cloud Computing and Azure DevOps
-- 🌱 I’m currently learning Azure and .NET Core
+- 🌱 Dynamic and passionate programmer, DevOps Expert.
+Learning DevOps enabled me to visualize the entire SW Development Life Cycle
-- 💞️ I’m looking to collaborate on Microsoft Technlogies
+- 💞️ I’m looking to collaborate on Microsoft Technlogies.
+Lets Learn together.
+Help me to become the best version of me.
+Cheers!!!
-- 📫 How to reach me ... mahendrabalank@gmail.com +919790151131 +447404355188
+- 📫 How to reach me ... mahendrabalank@gmail.com +447404355188 (UK)

 <!---
 GeekMahe/GeekMahe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.